 - Why don’t you show me a couple of concepts, and if we like one of them we’ll buy it from you.

 In the first approach, you are doing spec work that really isn’t going to give you a decisive competitive advantage, since the other firms are doing the work as well.
-Sure, maybe your work will be better and you’ll get the project, but in most of cases I don’t think the odds are favorable enough to justify risking your valuable resources on the effort.
+Sure, maybe your work will be better and you’ll get the project, but in most of the cases, I don’t think the odds are favorable enough to justify risking your valuable resources on the effort.

 I shouldn’t even have to tell you what’s wrong with the second approach, other than to point out that it’s getting dangerously close to the tactic that Mo Fuzz, played by Don Cornelious in the 1988 cult classic Tape Heads, uses to trick Tim Robbins and John Cusak into producing his record label’s music videos for free.